It's Time to Restore the Lower Snake River

 Snake River Salmon and Steelhead are Counting on Us

 The Association of Northwest Steelheaders is dedicated to removing the Lower Granite, Little Goose, Lower Monumental, and Ice Harbor dams on the lower Snake River, which have been decimating endangered fish populations since they were built between 1955-1975.

-Restoring a free-flowing lower Snake River is essential to achieving five main goals:
+Restoring a free-flowing lower Snake River is essential to achieving four important goals: